taustation-fan/taustation-fan.github.io/README.md

 ### Medical Stims

-*Information in this section is a result of [Medical Stims research](https://alpha.taustation.space/forum/discussions/topic/197-04-88-143-please-use-this-thread/post/198-61-63-060-medical-stims-research-looking-for-test-subjects)*
+*Information in this section is a result of [Medical Stims research](https://alpha.taustation.space/forum/discussions/topic/197-04-88-143-please-use-this-thread/post/198-61-63-060-medical-stims-research-looking-for-test-subjects).
+Huge thanks to Praxibetel, Jaidan, Shadow, Vorkosigan, Groat, Aell and moritz for contributing the datapoints for this study! --Dotsent*

 There are currently up to 30 different types of medical stims in the Tauverse that differ by the following parameters: